THE DEVELOPMENT OF DENTAL PROSTHESES FROM THE ETRUSCANS TO THE MODERN ALL ON 4 SOLUTION

 A dental implant is essentially a high‑purity titanium screw that is placed into the jawbone — in the case of one‑phase implants, directly into the jawbone or alveolar bone — to replace the natural tooth root.

-There are two main families of dental implants and placement methods:
+There are four main families of dental implants and placement methods:

 The differences between these two approaches have been discussed in detail in several of our previous articles, available in the Blog section.